Eloy Jiménez Player Props: White Sox vs. Twins

-Eloy Jimenez, with a slugging percentage of .371 in his past 10 games -- including one home run -- will be in action for the Chicago White Sox against the Minnesota Twins, with Sonny Gray on the hill, July 22 at 7:15 PM ET.
+After going 1-for-3 in his last game, Eloy Jimenez and the Chicago White Sox face the Minnesota Twins (who will hand the ball to Bailey Ober) at 2:10 PM ET on Sunday.

-He strung together two hits (going 2-for-4 with a double) in his last appearance against the Twins.
+He had a one-hit showing in his previous game (1-for-3) against the Twins.

 Eloy Jiménez Game Info & Props vs. the Twins